AlinaGoaga/FizzBuzz_JS/README.md

 # FizzBuzz_JS

-Solved FizzBuzz in JS using a TDD approach with Jasmine.
+Solved FizzBuzz in JS using a TDD approach with Jasmine (node.js version)

 To run the script and tests:
 - clone the repository and cd into it